markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

-4.  **Indentation.**  If a sequence of lines *Ls* constitutes a list item according to rule #1, #2, or #3, then the result of indenting each line of *Ls* by 1-3 spaces (the same for each line) also constitutes a list item with the same contents and attributes.
+4.  **Indentation.**  If a sequence of lines *Ls* constitutes a list item according to rule #1, #2, or #3, then the result of preceding each line of *Ls* by up to three spaces of indentation (the same for each line) also constitutes a list item with the same contents and attributes.
 If a line is empty, then it need not be indented.

 Indented one space: